varabyte/kobweb/README.md

 > There's so much code here, especially around CSS APIs, that getting mired down in PR discussions would have ground our
 > progress to a halt.

-If you want to use Compose HTML but *not* Kobweb, you can still use and benefit from `compose-html-ext` in your own project.
-An example build script could look like this:
+If you want to use Compose HTML but *not* Kobweb, or Kotlin/JS but *not* Compose HTML, you can still use and benefit from `compose-html-ext` or `browser-ext` in your own project.
+An example build script could look like this (here, for a non-Kobweb Compose HTML project):

 ```kotlin
 // build.gradle.kts